Introduction To Wildlife Film Making:

-Because there’s more to DSLR filming than switching your camera to video mode!
+Because there’s more to film making than switching your camera to video mode!

 This workshop is also available on request: min 1 - max 3 film makers